tdawnsugrue/pangenome-graphs/NOTES.md

     - This should (hopefully) get it working on localhost
 - Get this working on gitlab
     - either directly through docker, or have the frontend hosted using Flask..?

+### Oct 7

+This is going to cause merge issues :)

+- tail for gene length distribution long - cut to get a nicer figure? (ask)

+Todo -->

+- gene lengths graph (sorta) (fix calcs, print graph, get median and then 25/75 percentile)